Kajabi/sage-lib/README.md

 ### `storybook:deploy`

-For deploying the Storybook application to Heroku.
-This is an automated process through Contiuous Integration.
+This command is for deploying the Storybook application to Heroku.
+This is an automated process through Continuous Integration.

 ### `test`